 There is a wide assortment of different batteries used on eBikes. eBike Batteries come in various styles, shapes, and sizes.
 We will discuss here the most common ebike batteries found in the industry, how they work, and what actually is inside an electric bike battery pack.

 The most predominant style of battery in the ebike market these days is the large case battery.
 It is what we have on the Tower electric cruiser bike.
 These types of batteries are usually an internal frame battery, meaning they slide in or are within the frame of the bike.
 On many ebikes there is the internal frame pack that would go into a proprietary frame designed bike.
-Read our electric bike industry warning to see why we do not recommend buying an ebike with this styled battery pack.
+Due to proprietary concerns and the dynamic nature of the electric bike industry why we do not recommend buying an ebike with this styled battery pack.

 eBike Battery Industry Standards

 All these battery packs have a commonality of having individual cells inside them.
 The current industry standard for the dimensions of these batteries is 18 x 6.50 inches.
 Each ebike battery has a circuit board inside which is called the battery management system which keeps all the individual cell packs at the same charge level, and also handles the charging and discharging of the battery pack.